Why employees may need an employment verification letter

 What should be included in employment verification letters?

-An employment verification letter should be printed on your company’s official letterhead or stationery that includes the company logo.
+An employment verification letter should be printed on your company’s official letterhead or stationery, including the company logo.
 It may include the following information:

 Verify with the requestor whether they need an email or physical letter.
 When writing physical employment verification letters, use standard business letter format, with your company’s contact information, the date and the recipient’s contact information in the upper left-hand corner.

-Employment verification letters should also be brief, only including what the third party is requesting.
+Employment verification letters should be brief, only including what the third party requests.
 These letters are typically between 50 and 100 words.

 Employment verification letter samples